ClickHouse/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 ## defaultValueOfTypeName {#defaultvalueoftypename}

-Outputs the default value for given type name.
+Outputs the default value for the given type name.

 Does not include default values for custom columns set by the user.